 There is an art to spending money.
-If you learn about it and then put its techniques to work, you'll soon find that you can buy more of the things you want to have, pay less to own them and thus be able to save money.
+If you learn about it and then put its techniques to work, you'll soon find that you can buy more of the things you want to have and pay less to own them.

-I first learned about this years ago when I began to attend auctions.
+I first learned about this option years ago when I began to attend auctions.

 The biggest eye opener was one that was held in a huge warehouse that had high doors on both sides.
 Semi trucks full of products would roll through, stop and then open their doors.
 Men would then begin to pull a variety of products from them.